publicocean0/bon/README.md

 * 3) BON is simply extendable adding other types for converting in automatic way custom structures.

-* 4) BON permits to receive streams of objects by a server.
+* 4) BON permits to receive streams of objects by a server using iterator type.

 * 5) using encode function and stripped mode  you can send binary packet for any specific protocol without to write code for binary conversion.